Marble Hill Revived

 Marble Hill became a public park in 1902, after a campaign to protect the land from development and save the famous view from Richmond Hill – the only English landscape view protected by Act of Parliament.
 Today it’s a much-loved and lively local amenity, used for sports as well as a tranquil retreat from city life.

-Currently, though, the park reflects neither the landscape’s 18th-century origins, nor Henrietta’s story.
-Through the project, English Heritage will restore elements of her lost garden, which lay directly between the house and the river.
-Key features, based on a detailed plan made in about 1749, will be recreated for the first time, including a ninepin bowling alley, flower gardens, terraces and serpentine paths.Read more about the Historic Landscape
+Before the Marble Hill Revived Project, the park reflected neither the landscape’s 18th-century origins, nor Henrietta’s story.
+English Heritage has restored elements of Henrietta’s lost garden, which lay directly between the house and the river.
+Key features, based on a detailed plan made in about 1749, has been recreated for the first time, including a ninepin bowling alley, flower gardens, terraces and serpentine paths.Read more about the Historic Landscape

 More about Marble Hill